GouthamPrakash5/events_api/readme.md

 Created an API where users can create, view, update, and delete events.
-Used MongoDB tostore data
+Used MongoDB to store data.
-Date validation included
+Date validation included.
-Successfully tested in postman
+Successfully tested in Postman.